cameronsteele/steelecameron-mern/README.md

 ### `npm run webpack`
 Compiles the server and the client.

-# Points of Interest / Attempts to Impress Prospective Employers
+# Points of Interest
-- Server-side rendering of a simple React application
+- Server-side rendering of a React application.
+- The `<Card />` React component `.map()`s its own children to do some selective rendering.
+- Analytics tracking of Javascript page changes (changing the page without reloading).

 ## `./history-time.js`
 * A tiny router written for the portfolio. *
-- `bindPropToPath()` binds a URL path to the property of a component; when the path is requested, the property is set to the specified value.
-By default, it assumes you want the property value to be set exclusively at the path, and will revert to its previous value when a different path is requested.
-- The <Card /> React component `.map()`s its own children to do some selective rendering.
+- `bindPathToCallback(path, onCallback, offCallback = false)` binds the `onCallback` function to a path, and optionally binds the `offCallback` function to navigataion away from `path`.
+- `bindPropToPath()` binds properties to paths such that they use `onValue` when the path is visited and `offValue` when it is left.

 ## Libraries / Technologies
 - Node.js